ma-altaf/wall4comment/README.md

 In order to keep this idea of **anonymity** while also not being so direct I came up with the name “Wall 4 Comment” which can be seen as either **“Wall For Comment”** as in a wall where people can stick comments, and no one will know who did it and/or a play on the term "4th wall".

-That was creative, I know (trying to "break the 4th wall" with you, yes you the reader).
+That was creative, I know.

 Check the live website: https://wall4comment.web.app/